Glacial Rx™ Newport Beach, CA

 Age spots aren’t always avoidable, but you can take steps to help prevent them or slow the process of getting sun spots by limiting sun exposure and using sunscreen.
 UV rays from the sun prompt the skin to produce more melanin, which leads to hyperpigmentation.

 Laser treatments are sometimes used to treat age spots as well, but they can be expensive and painful.
 Lasers also require more downtime for healing to occur.
-The skin may be red and inflamed for days or weeks after some laser treatments.
+The skin may be red and inflamed for days or weeks after some laser treatments, with potential side effects such as micro crusting.

 You can expect your age spots to fade in about one month following treatment.
 It generally takes several weeks for the new skin cells to replace old epidermal cells.
 The doctor may recommend more than one treatment, especially if the spots are darker or if you are looking to treat a larger area.

 Yes.
 Glacial Rx™ is a safe and FDA-approved procedure that has been studied in over 600 individuals during clinical studies.
 While there are no serious risks, side effects may include redness, transient darkening, and crusting.
-If they occur, these side effects resolve over time on their own.
+If they occur, these side effects resolve over time on their own, reducing the risk of scarring.

 Because Glacial Rx™ slows melanin production, age spots are slow to return.
 While sun exposure can cause melanin production to recur, there are steps you can take to slow this process.